tari-project/triptych/README.md

 You can examine performance using the benchmarks: either `cargo bench` or `cargo +nightly-2024-02-04 bench`.

 Proofs support a custom serialization format designed to be efficient and canonical.
-This functionality has an associated fuzzer that can be run using a nightly compiler: `cargo +nightly-2024-02-04 fuzz run proofs`
+This functionality has an associated fuzzer that can be run using a nightly compiler: `cargo +nightly-2024-02-04 fuzz run proofs`.

 ## Warning